judering/judering.github.io/live/index.md

 ## …within an egg of space… (2009), for sextet and tape:
 Commissioned by Concorde ensemble with funds from the Arts Council.
+- Concorde for their 40th anniversary concert on the 18th September, 2017, Hugh Lane Gallery.
 - Concorde ensemble – Hugh Lane Gallery, 22nd November 2009
 - Concorde ensemble – National Gallery of Ireland, 7th June 2009